elunna/nerfhack-changelog/README.md

 **acid blast (mage spell):**
 * Ported from EvilHack
-* Deals acid damage to its target.
+* Explodes an acid blast on its target and the surrounding squares.
 The damage output is dependent on the level of the monster casting it.
 * The acid from this spell also has a chance of eroding any unprotected weapons or armor in open inventory.
 * Ranged, can be cast at the hero up to 13 squares away.
-* Only affects a single square; monsters can cast this at close range

 **ice bolt (mage spell):**
 * Ported from EvilHack
-* This spell explodes a small ice storm upon its target.
+* This spell explodes a small ice storm upon its target (and surrounding squares)
 * Any non-protected objects in open inventory are subject to being frozen.
 * This is a low-level spell, so access to this spell is given to every monster spellcaster that has access to mage-based spells.
 * Ranged, can be cast at the hero up to 13 squares away.
-* Only affects a single square; monsters can cast this at close range

 **fire bolt (mage spell):**
 * Ported from EvilHack
-* This spell explodes a small fireball upon its target.
+* This spell explodes a small fireball upon its target  (and surrounding squares)
 * Any flammable objects in open inventory are subject to being burned.
 * This is a low-level spell, so access to this spell is given to every monster spellcaster that has access to mage-based spells.
 * Ranged, can be cast at the hero up to 13 squares away.
-* Only affects a single square; monsters can cast this at close range

 **destroy armor (mage spell):**
 * Altared from Vanilla NetHack, ported from EvilHack